Boris Kovatchev

 Boris Petrov Kovatchev is a professor at the University of Virginia where he is the founding Director of the UVA Center for Diabetes Technology, and a principal investigator of the JDRF Artificial Pancreas Project.

+Education

-He received an MS in Mathematics from Sofia University, Bulgaria where he also completed his PhD in Mathematics in 1989.
+He received an MS in Mathematics from Sofia University in Bulgaria where he also completed his PhD in Mathematics in 1989.

+Research

 He and his team of more than 25 investigators at UVA have been working on the integration of continuous glucose monitors and insulin pumps to create a closed-loop system requiring little or no intervention by the user.
 He holds 38 patents for technology related to diabetes and blood glucose monitoring.

+Recognition

-In 2008, he became the first mathematician to be awarded the international Diabetes Technology Leadership Award, presented by the Diabetes Technology Society, and in 2013, he was awarded the prestigious Gerold & Kayla Grodsky Basic Research Scientist Award for leadership and innovation in type 1 diabetes.
+In 2008, he became the first mathematician to be awarded the International Diabetes Technology Leadership Award, presented by the Diabetes Technology Society.
+In 2013, he was awarded the prestigious Gerold & Kayla Grodsky Basic Research Scientist Award for leadership and innovation in type 1 diabetes.

-He has an h-index of 85 according to Google Scholar.
+He has an h-index of 100 according to Google Scholar.